alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you need an unclustered plan with backups enabled, or a larger unclustered plan.

-Refer to the [Redis documentation](https://redis.io/topics/cluster-tutorial) for more information on clusters.
+Refer to the [Redis documentation](https://redis.io/topics/cluster-tutorial) [external link] for more information on clusters.

 ### Redis maintenance & backups